nhsconnect/FHIR-NRLS-API/pages/overview/overview_release_notes.md

         - *New API Feature*{:.label.label-info} Now supports RESTful delete by logical id i.e. DELETE [baseUrl]/DocumentReference/[id]
         - Requirements have been moved into a single section
     - Search interaction
-        - Now only returns DocumentReference's that have a 'status' of current
+        - Now only returns `DocumentReference`s that have a 'status' of current
-        - DocumentReference's with a format code that indicates the referenced content is to be retrieved via the SSP will have its url property modified to reflect this.
+        - `DocumentReference`s with a format code that indicates the referenced content is to be retrieved via the SSP will have its url property modified to reflect this.
         - These changes also apply to Read Interaction
         - Bundle response now includes additional attributes:
             - `Self link` added